CORNERSTONE RESEARCH indices of securities class action filings characterize the intensity of securities litigation

 MDL is the dollar value change in the defendant firm's market capitalization from the trading day with the highest market capitalization during the class period to the trading day immediately following the end of the class period.*

-The number of days between the end of class periods and the filing date of the securities class action.
+The number of days between the end of the class period and the filing date of the securities class action.

 Percentage of Companies Subject to New Core Filings

-The percent of the companies in the S&P 500 Index at the beginning of the year that was subject to new securities class actions.
+The percentage of companies in the S&P 500 index at the beginning of the year that were subject to new securities class actions during the year.

 Percentage of Market Capitalization Subject to New Filings